Arduino Nano 33 BLE Sense Pinout, Introduction & Specifications

-Arduino Nano 33 BLE sense is a microcontroller of the new generation launched by the Arduino company in July 2019.
-The board comes with a very powerful processor nRF52840, a 32-bit ARM® Cortex™-M4 CPU running at 64 MHz.
-The board also features a lot of sensors that were not present in the previous nano board like a 9 axis Inertial Measurement Unit (IMU), temperature, pressure, humidity, light, color, and even gestures sensors.
+The board also features a lot of sensors that were not present in the previous nano board like a 9-axis Inertial Measurement Unit (IMU), temperature, pressure, humidity, light, color, and even gesture sensors.
 A microphone is also available and can be managed through specialized libraries.

 Note: This 33 BLE Sense Nano board works on 3.3V logic and shall not be considered as a direct replacement for the Arduino Nano.
 You can use this board as a normal Arduino board but the main purpose of using the new Nano boards is Wi-Fi and Bluetooth connectivity as well as running Machine learning algorithms in your project.